 More interestingly is the retrospective angle one is afforded when playing catch up.
 Was this writer bang on or completely full of shit?
 Has the issue at hand lingered in public discourse or has it faded from view?
 That’s right.
 I’m asking you, nameless Us scribe who predicted a long, happy and fruitful Kim Kardashian marriage.

 So it was over the weekend as I was reading the October 2010 issue of Harper’s.
 Bookmarked (more or less) by an essay in the Readings section by Roger Hodge, author of The Mendactiy of Hope: Barack Obama and the Betrayal of American Liberalism, and a book review by Terry Eagleton of Tony Judt’s Ill Fares the Land, it was as if I was trying to discover the genesis of the Occupy movement.
 Again, this was over a year before the tents were pitched and camps founded in cities around North America.
-In these two articles, plenty of reasons were stated why a grass roots disaffection was brewing.

 From Roger D. Hodge: “Corruption, in its institutional sense, denotes the degeneration of republican forms of government into despotism, and typically comes about when the private ends of a narrow faction of citizens succeed in capturing the engines of government… a corrupt citizenry is one that has allowed its private and narrow personal interests to trump those of the general public.”